Battle of Nashville: Actions on the Confederate right

 Thomas's plan was to launch a diversionary attack on the Confederate right that would distract them from the main attack on their left and perhaps cause them to divert troops from their left to their right.
 The attacking force consisted of two brigades drawn from Steedman's Provisional Division: the First Colored Brigade, consisting of three regiments of United States Colored Troops (who had previously served as garrison troops or railroad guards), and a brigade composed of rear echelon white troops described by their commander as "new conscripts, convalescents, and bounty jumpers."

 The Confederate right was anchored on the west side of a deep cut on the Nashville & Chattanooga Railroad.
 A weak skirmish line was posted east of the tracks, and on December 14 this was supplemented by a stout four-gun lunette manned by Granbury's (Houghton's after Granbury's death at Franklin) Texas Brigade.
 Granbury's lunette was well masked by trees and brush.

 The two Union brigades advanced and overran the skirmish line.
 They then came under heavy artillery fire from a Confederate battery on the west side of the railroad.
 When the brigades passed Granbury's Lunette, they were struck by very heavy close range enfilading fire.
 Both brigades retreated in some disorder, but they were reformed and continued for the rest of the day to fire on the Confederate works from the former skirmish line.
-The attack failed in its purpose, since the Confederates were not distracted and in fact had sent brigades from both Lee's and Cheatham's Corps to bolster the threatened left flank.
+The attack failed in its purpose, since the Confederates were not distracted and in fact had sent brigades from both Lee's and Cheatham's Corps to bolster the threatened left flank, however, Steedman's attack did take the fortifications which made Hood's left untenable and led to his withdrawal at nightfall.